Postpartum psychosis: Treatment and breastfeeding

-Prognosis and outcomes
+Prognosis

 Symptoms may last for a variable length of time (up to one year in 25% of cases) despite adequate treatment.
 Despite most individuals (50-80%) experiencing a relapse episode and development of chronic psychiatric disorders (such as bipolar spectrum disorder), these same individuals are expected to be able to resume normal activities of their daily life with the same level of function as previously experienced.

 Of the minority of persons who experience PPP and choose to have another pregnancy, evidence has shown that about 33% will have a repeat psychotic episode.
 Other factors that contribute to poorer prognosis include an experience of PPP that's limited to the postpartum period (rather than a diagnosis of bipolar disorder, for example), longer initial psychotic episodes, and a higher severity in the initial episode.

 Infanticide (or filicide) is thought to occur in 1 to 4% of PPP cases, and some evidence suggests that these incidents are more commonly related to PPP episodes that feature more depressive symptoms.

 Epidemiology

 PPP is rare, reported to occur in about 1 to 2 of every 1000 childbirths (0.9 to 2.6 per 1,000).
-Reported cases are thought to underestimate the actual occurrence of PPP due to the probability of some individuals avoiding hospitalized care to avoid separation from their child (particularly in locations with no mother-baby units) or fear of stigma, as well as the likelihood of misdiagnosis with other postpartum disorders.
+Reported cases are thought to underestimate the actual occurrence of PPP due to the probability of some individuals avoiding hospitalized care to avoid separation from their child (particularly in locations with no birthing parent-baby units) or fear of stigma, fear of child protective services involvement, and limited access to appropriate psychiatric services, as well as the likelihood of misdiagnosis with other postpartum disorders.
 The first month following childbirth is associated with a higher relative risk for hospital admission due to psychosis when compared to other times in an individual's life.
 While no specific genetic factors have been linked to PPP, a family history or personal history of bipolar disorder has been strongly associated with higher risk for PPP episodes (see Risk Factors).

-History

-Postpartum psychosis had been recognized in earlier editions of the DSM (I and II), first as Involutional Psychotic Reaction and later as Psychosis with Childbirth.
-It was removed in the DSMIII following arguments that psychiatric disorders associated with pregnancy and childbirth were no different than other psychiatric illnesses; it has only been more recently recognized again with the 1994 release of the DSM-IV, when the specifier "with postpartum onset" was included for various diagnoses.